What is 'PBSC'?

 The donation itself lasts four or five hours, plus an hour afterwards where the hospital’s lab will process and count the stem cells before letting you know if they’ve collected enough.

 It is common for the process to only require one day on the machines however this is not a guarantee and you will be asked to return the following day if not enough cells are collected.
-If more cells are needed, you will be given one last GCSF injection and asked to stay in a local hotel overnight, before returning the next day to donate again.
+If more cells are needed, you will be given one last GCSF injection and asked to return the next day to donate again.

 If you require a central line and a two day donation is required, you will need to stay in the hospital overnight.
 You can read more about central lines here.